 The Personality, Psychopathology, & Psychometrics Lab (The 3PL) conducts research related to the classification, description, and measurement of personality and psychopathology.
-More specifically, we study dimensional models of personality and psychopathology, applied and basic psychological assessment, item response theory applications to personality measurement, and computerized adaptive testing.
-Our primary targets for research are structural models of personality, personality pathology, depression, and anxiety disorders.
-Primary methods include self-report questionnaires, structured interviews, self/other studies, daily diary methods, ecological momentary assessment, and advanced psychometric/statistical methods.
+We study dimensional models of personality and psychopathology, applied and basic psychological assessment, modern psychometric models and methods (e.g., item response theory applications and computerized adaptive testing).
+Our primary targets for research include structural models of personality, personality pathology, depression, and anxiety disorders.

-An NIMH-funded project to develop an integrative trait model of personality disorder and a computerized adaptive test to measure those traits.
+An NIMH-funded project to develop an integrative trait model of personality disorder and a suite of efficient measures (self-report and interview) to measure those traits.